Delta endotoxins: Types

 B. thuringiensis encodes many proteins of the delta endotoxin family, with some strains encoding multiple types simultaneously.
 A gene mostly found on plasmids, delta-entotoxins sometimes show up in genomes of other species, albeit at a lower proportion than those found in B. thuringiensis.
-The gene names looks like Cry3Bb, which in this case indicates a Cry toxin of superfamily 3 family B subfamily b.
+The gene names look like Cry3Bb, which in this case indicates a Cry toxin of superfamily 3 family B subfamily b.

 Cry proteins that are interesting to cancer research are listed under a parasporin (PS) nomenclature in addition to the Cry nomenclature.
 They do not kill insects, but instead kill leukemia cells.
 The Cyt toxins tend to form their own group distinct from Cry toxins.
 Not all Cry crystal-form toxins directly share a common root.
 Examples of non-three-domain toxins that nevertheless have a Cry name include Cry34/35Ab1 and related beta-sandwich binary (Bin-like) toxins, Cry6Aa, and many beta-sandwich parasporins.

 Specific delta-endotoxins that have been inserted with genetic engineering include Cry3Bb1 found in MON 863 and Cry1Ab found in MON 810, both of which are maize/corn cultivars.
 Cry3Bb1 is particularly useful because it kills Coleopteran insects such as the corn rootworm, an activity not seen in other Cry proteins.
 Other common toxins include Cry2Ab and Cry1F in cotton and maize/corn.
 In addition, Cry1Ac is effective as a vaccine adjuvant in humans.

-Some insects populations have started to develop resistance towards delta endotoxin, with five resistant species found as of 2013.
+Some insect populations have started to develop resistance towards delta endotoxin, with five resistant species found as of 2013.
 Plants with two kinds of delta endotoxins tend to make resistance happen slower, as the insects have to evolve to overcome both toxins at once.
 Planting non-Bt plants with the resistant plants will reduce the selection pressure for developing the toxin.
 Finally, two-toxin plants should not be planted with one-toxin plants, as one-toxin plants act as a stepping stone for adaption in this case.